 - I’ll define some unfamiliar words and references, list the important themes, and analyze the meter and rhyme scheme.

-- what parts I found boring or interesting,
+- list what parts I found boring or interesting,

-- how the poem would need to change in order to be more accessible to modern audiences.
+- speculate about how the poem would need to change in order to be more accessible to modern audiences.